 In DnD 5e, the Actor Feat gives characters the chance to act out their in-game fantasies.
 By taking this feat, players are able to copy the behavior of NPCs, pretending to be other characters in the game.

 While characters are free to use their acting skills to execute a flawless Shakesperian performance, most will use their theatrical training for more dangerous, or nefarious, activities.

 How Does the Actor Feat Work?

-Actor Feat Increases Charisma by 1, and grants advantage on Charisma skill checks.
-You can also mimic other people and creatures voices.
+Actor Feat Increases Charisma by 1 and grants advantage on Charisma skill checks.
+You can also mimic other people’s and creatures’ voices.
 Players who choose to take the Actor Feat for their character increase their skill in dramatics and mimicry, becoming masters of performance.
 This feat can provide excellent roleplaying opportunities for anyone, but it’s especially well-suited to players who like to put on a bit of a performance themselves—and those who prefer to get out of sticky situations with ingenuity and wit instead of with a sword or bow.

 Mechanics and Stats

 Skilled at mimicry and dramatics, you gain the following benefits:

 - Increase your Charisma score by 1, to a maximum of 20.

 - You have an advantage on Charisma (Deception) and Charisma (Performance) checks when trying to pass yourself off as a different person.